tarot of the old path-seven of swords

 - This card suggests that because of guilt feelings or resentment, the querent is creating problems for themselves.

-- There is a certain craftiness displayed, schemes and actions are brought to bear, that solve nothing.
+- There is a certain craftiness displayed, schemes and actions are brought to bear, which solve nothing.

 - There is suggested that there is just too much noise in the brain for focused action, as many feeble thoughts of vacillation outshout the One strong will to act.